guide

 Should I renovate before selling my house?

-Strategic pre-sale renovations — fresh paint ($3,000-$6,000), updated fixtures ($1,000-$3,000), minor kitchen refresh ($10,000-$25,000) — typically return 80-120% and accelerate sale time by 2-4 weeks.
-Major renovations before selling rarely make financial sense unless the home has serious deficiencies that would scare off buyers entirely.
+Strategic pre-sale renovations — fresh paint ($3,000–$6,000), updated fixtures ($1,000–$3,000), minor kitchen refresh ($10,000–$25,000) — typically return 80–120% and accelerate time on market.
+Major renovations before selling rarely make financial sense unless the home has deficiencies that would cause buyers to walk or demand large concessions.

 Does renovation ROI vary by location?